Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 6. **Reuse Optimized Code**: Optimized code is stored to avoid recompilation in future executions.

 ### Execution of a JS file
+1. Loading JS file : When you open a webpage, the browser loads the HTML and any linked JavaScript files.
+For example:
+   `HTML <script src="script.js"></script>`